About Me

 Chase Franzen

-FAA GOLD SEAL CFI, CFII, AGI, IGI
+FAA GOLD SEAL CFI, CFII, MEI, AGI, IGI

 Hi, I’m Chase.
 I took a bit of an unconventional route to becoming a certificated flight instructor.
 This isn’t my job – it’s a passion I want to share with others.